-All employees are entitled to the leave benefits as provided for in the Basic Conditions of Employment Act, 1997, or the relevant Sectoral Determination, and the AVI Group Leave Policy, including, as applicable, annual leave, maternity leave, parental leave, adoption leave, commissioning parental leave, and family responsibility leave.
+All employees are entitled to, at least, the minimum leave benefits as provided for in the BCEA, or the relevant Sectoral Determination, the AVI Group Leave Policy, or an applicable collective bargaining agreement, as the case may be, including, as applicable, annual leave, maternity leave, parental leave, adoption leave, commissioning parental leave, and family responsibility leave.
+Where appropriate, the Group leave policy also makes provision for ad hoc discretionary leave to be given in extraordinary circumstances or where additional leave is negotiated and agreed on in terms of the collective bargaining structures.